-I’m Alison Thorpe, an experienced counsellor working in Hackney E8 and N16.
+I’m Alison Thorpe, an experienced counsellor working in Dalston, E8 and Stoke Newington, N16.
+I also work online, using Zoom and VSee.
 I work with adults on an open-ended basis, so you decide how long is right for you.

 My approach is person-centred and focusing-oriented.
 I will work with you to create a safe space where you can talk about whatever you need to.

 It's easy to contact me.
-Together we can start a conversation about what’s happening for you, what you need and if working with me as your counsellor feels right.
+Together we can start a conversation about what’s happening for you, what you need and how we can work together.

 We start with where you are.
 There is no requirement to be anything other than how you are, at this point in your life.

 Painful feelings and reactions can get in the way of living.
 When someone listens and is fully present with us, we can listen to what hurts inside.
 Learning to hear ourselves, with compassion, accompanied by a caring other can be a very healing process.

 New ways forward emerge, you become more able to cope, make decisions you couldn’t before, or express yourself as once you could not.
 It may be surprising to discover what has been holding you back.